One of the most integral moments in the modern workplace has one of the most unlikely origins: a rugby game.

 This tip comes directly from scrum.org.
 Use a token (a ball, toy, baton—anything, really) that team members pass around to indicate who’s allowed to speak next.
 A talking token can help reduce interruptions and keep team members focused on who’s speaking.

-5. Keep Video On
+5. Keep the Camera On During Calls

 If you host your daily scrum on a video conferencing platform or some team members work remotely, encourage participants to keep their video on—that way, everyone can see each other, and team members feel more present, even if they’re thousands of miles away.